-- 1. Lift off the top diaphragm case (A1) and remove springs (A10). - 2.
-Pull the diaphragm plate assembly out of the bottom diaphragm case (A2). - 3.
-Use a suitable punch to remove the radial shaft seal (A40). - Check the dry bearing (A42) and wiper (A41) and renew them, if necessary. - 5.
-Apply a suitable lubricant to the seal lip of the new radial shaft seal. - Use a suitable tool to mount the radial shaft seal.
-Observe the correct alignment of the radial shaft seal (see Fig. 9-3). - Fill the cavity of the radial shaft seal, in which the spring is seated, with lubricant. - Apply a suitable lubricant to the actuator stem (A7). - Place the diaphragm plate assembly together with the actuator stem (A7) pointing downward into the bottom diaphragm case (A2).
-Make sure that the sealing elements are not damaged. - 10.
-Place the springs (A10) into the bottom diaphragm case, centering them in the intended recesses. - 11.
+- 1. Lift off the top diaphragm case (A1) and remove springs (A10). - Pull the diaphragm plate assembly consisting of the diaphragm plate (A5), diaphragm (A4) and actuator stem (A7) out of the bottom diaphragm case (A2). - Use a suitable punch to remove the radial shaft seal (A40). - Check the dry bearing (A42) and wiper (A41) and renew them, if necessary. - Apply a suitable lubricant to the seal lip of the new radial shaft seal. - Use a suitable tool to mount the radial shaft seal.
+Observe the correct alignment of the radial shaft seal (see Fig. 9-5). - Fill the cavity of the radial shaft seal, in which the spring is seated, with lubricant. - Apply a suitable lubricant to the actuator stem (A7). - Place the diaphragm plate assembly consisting of the diaphragm plate (A5), new diaphragm (A4) and actuator stem (A7) into the bottom diaphragm case (A2).
+Make sure that the sealing elements are not damaged.
+Ensure that the compressed air connections on the cases (A1, A2) are correctly aligned with each other. - Place the springs (A10) into the bottom diaphragm case, centering them in the intended recesses. - 11.
 Place on the top diaphragm case (A1).

-- 12. If necessary, preload the springs (see the 'Start-up' section). - Fasten the top and bottom diaphragm cases (A1, A2) together using the nuts (A21) and bolts (A20).
+- 12. If necessary, preload the springs (see the 'Start-up' section). - 13.
+Fasten the top and bottom diaphragm cases (A1, A2) together using the nuts (A21) and bolts (A20).
 Observe tightening torques.